Lockon2000/StatusScraper/docs/lib/adapters/groups.md

 # Specification for the created groups at a status site

-a successfully created group with createGroup should return a dict with the following keys:
+A successfully created group with `createGroup` should return a `dict` with the following keys:
 - `'ID'`:
     - Type: `int`
     - Description: This key should hold the newly created groups ID.